4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Climbing Sigiriya

-During the climb up you can choose to go and see some lovely alfresco paintings on the rock face that can be accessed via a narrow circular staircase.
+During the climb up, you can choose to see some lovely alfresco paintings on the rock face, which can be accessed via a narrow circular staircase.

 Hornets of Sigiriya

-The last bit climb up is fairly challenging and this is not helped by warning signs that alarmingly read “Noise may provoke hornet attacks”.
+The last bit of the climb up is fairly challenging, and this is not helped by warning signs that alarmingly read, “Noise may provoke hornet attacks.”

-That’s right darling readers, hornets.
+That’s right, darlings, hornets.
 It turns out the Hornets of Sigiriya are a big problem.
 Guess who forgot to do their research and turned up blissfully unaware?

 Despite the climb and the fear of hornets, the view from the top of Sigiriya is marvellous.
-You can see the beautiful surrounding for miles and get some fabulous photographs.
+You can see the beautiful surroundings for miles and get some fabulous photographs.

 Sigiriya monkeys

-Another fun activity is to watch tourists pose for selfies whilst dangling closer and closer on the edge of the fortress.
+Another fun activity is to watch tourists pose for selfies whilst dangling closer and closer to the edge of the fortress.

-Be aware that there are lots of monkeys hanging around at Sigiriya.
-Whilst they may appear cute these guys have some seriously sharp teeth.
+Be aware that many monkeys hang around Sigiriya.
+While they may appear cute, these guys have some seriously sharp teeth.

 Do not attempt to feed them or cuddle them.
 They will rip your pretty little face off.